Jesse-Cameron/p-truthy-race/README.md

     - accepts a single param
     - returns a boolean
 - *promises* (Promise[], required) - array of promises
+- *alternative* (any, optional) - If all promises resolve but none matches the evaluator function, return this value as the final result.
+Defaults to `false`.
-- *returns* - the first result that resolves true against the `evaluator`, false otherwise
+- *returns* - the first result that resolves true against the `evaluator`, otherwise the alternative value

 ## Example Implementation